arindamdawn-zz/tab-and-space/posts/30-days-of-python-5.md

   print(f'key is {key} and value is {value}') # prints key and value at the same time
 ```

 That's all for today.
-Will cover up the remaining parts of loops and functions to finish of with the Python fundamentals.
+Will cover up the remaining parts of loops and functions to finish off with the Python fundamentals.

 Another day spent well 😄 Another small step taken towards my goal of learning Python.